-Premature ventricular contraction (PVC) is caused by an ectopic cardiac pacemaker located in the ventricle.
-PVCs are characterized by premature and bizarrely shaped QRS complexes usually wider than 120 msec on with the width of the electrocardiogram (ECG).
-These complexes are not preceded by a P wave, and the T wave is usually large, and its direction is opposite the major deflection of the QRS.
+A premature ventricular contraction (PVC) is caused by an ectopic cardiac pacemaker located in the ventricle.
+PVCs are characterized by premature and bizarrely shaped QRS complexes that are unusually long (typically >120 msec) and appear wide on the electrocardiogram (ECG).
+These complexes are not preceded by a P wave, and the T wave is usually large and oriented in a direction opposite the major deflection of the QRS.

 The clinical significance of PVCs depends on their frequency, complexity, and hemodynamic response.